renatocassino/tactalk/README.md

 ## How call a method with a question?

-In our example, create this method:
+In our example, we created this class:

 ```ruby
 require 'net/http'